John Wetteland

 John Karl Wetteland (born August 21, 1966) is an American former baseball pitcher who played 12 seasons in Major League Baseball (1989–2000).
 He pitched for four teams: the Los Angeles Dodgers, Montreal Expos, New York Yankees, and Texas Rangers.
 A relief pitcher, Wetteland specialized as a closer, recording 330 saves during his career.
 With the Yankees, he won the 1996 World Series over the Atlanta Braves and won the World Series Most Valuable Player Award for saving four games in the series.
 After his playing career, he served as a coach for the Washington Nationals and Seattle Mariners.
 In 2019, Wetteland was arrested and indicted on charges of sexually abusing a child under the age of 14.
+These charges were later dismissed.

 Playing career

 Wetteland attended Cardinal Newman High School in Santa Rosa, California.
 The New York Mets selected him in the 12th round of the 1984 MLB draft, but he opted not to sign, feeling he was not ready for a professional career.
 He enrolled at the College of San Mateo.
 The Los Angeles Dodgers selected Wetteland as their second choice in the secondary phase of the 1985 MLB draft, and he signed with Los Angeles.

 In 1986, Wetteland played for the Bakersfield Dodgers of the Class A California League, but struggled, pitching to a 0–7 win–loss record in 15 games, and was demoted to the Great Falls Dodgers of the Rookie-level Pioneer League.
 The Detroit Tigers selected Wetteland from the Dodgers in the 1987 Rule 5 draft, but was returned to the Dodgers during spring training in 1988, when they chose to carry Jim Walewander with their final roster spot.
 In 1988, Wetteland pitched for the San Antonio Missions of the Class AA Texas League.
 While playing in the Pacific Coast League, he garnered notice by earning 20 saves in 20 chances.
 He made his major league debut on May 31, 1989.
 After struggling with his first five starts in 1990, Wetteland asked to become a relief pitcher.

 After the 1991 season, Wetteland was traded twice; first to the Cincinnati Reds with Tim Belcher for Eric Davis and Kip Gross in November, and then to the Montreal Expos with Bill Risley for Dave Martinez, Scott Ruskin, and Willie Greene in December.
 In 1992, he became the Expos' closer.
 On April 5, 1995, the Expos traded Wetteland to the New York Yankees for Fernando Seguignol.